josephgeorge619/Eaton_Log_analysis/README.md

 Export the logs from EATON IPM Manager in CSV format

-Execute the script with logs file name as argument
+Execute the python script with logs filename as argument

 <h3>Linux:</h3>

-**ups_analyzer -f filename.csv  **
+**ups_analyzer -f filename.csv**

-Arguemnts
+Arguments

 -f | --filename : Input Logs filename with extention